gregoryguillou/terraform-api/README.md

 # Lineup

-Think about `Lineup` as `your Terraform project managed by a server` or, as we like to see it, `Terraform power to the mass`.
-If you work with a Cloud provider or as an Ops, you might already have experienced the power of Terraform.
-You know how easy it is to build and modify change environments.
-`Lineup` provide an easy access to this work from the Command Line or via a REST API.
-Anybody you have granted the right to can access and benefit from your work. `Lineup` allows you to:
+`Lineup` relies on containers to manage a set of terraform projects and workspaces.
+Access it securely from a Command Line Interface or via the REST API, and:

 - Create and destroy development, training or demonstration environments on-demand.
 - Update environments on-demand from a git branch/tag
-- Build a frontend applications or a chatbot
+- Build frontend applications and chatbots
-- **reduce cost** by managing systematic destruction and time lease
+- **Reduce cost** by managing systematic destruction and time lease
-- Build temporary infrastructure for demonstration, training or create manage SaaS environment
+- Build temporary infrastructure for demonstration, training and manage your SaaS environments
-- Do whatever you can think of...
+- Be creative...

 # Try Lineup

-Read and comment the documents below to start with `Lineup`:
+Try `Lineup` now.
+Read and comment the documents:

 - [A step-by-step demonstration of Lineup with Consul](docs/TUTORIAL.md)
 - [The concept guide](docs/CONCEPT.md)